It refers to the decrease of the testicles, which are the two male reproductive glands located in the scrotum.

-Very common is the opinion that in the risk group are exclusively men who are dedicated to lifting weights, particularly those who regularly visit the gym and participate in strength exercises for muscle development.
+The widespread opinion is that the risk group is exclusively men dedicated to lifting weights, particularly those who regularly visit the gym and participate in strength exercises for muscle development.

-However, it can be stated with all certainty that this belief is completely wrong.
+However, it can be stated that this belief is entirely wrong.

-In fact, all types of drugs from the group of anabolic steroids, which are often accompanied by bodybuilding, is by no means the only and main reason that leads to the appearance of testicular atrophy.
+All types of drugs from the group of anabolic steroids, which are often accompanied by bodybuilding, are by no means the only and foremost reason that leads to the appearance of testicular atrophy.

-The probability of appearance and development of this disease is quite large and for the rest of the mass of men.
-And the fact that a man has never treated with steroids and all kinds of appropriate bioactive additives, does not rule out such a possibility.
+The probability of appearance and development of this disease is quite significant for the rest of the mass of men.
+And the fact that a man has never been treated with steroids and all kinds of appropriate bioactive additives does not rule out such a possibility.

-The atrophic processes of the testes occur over a long period of time, and in the case of the timely diagnosis of the appearance of pathological changes, their subsequent development can be prevented.
+The atrophic processes of the testes occur over a long period.
+In the case of the timely diagnosis of the appearance of pathological changes, their subsequent development can be prevented.

 In the eighth month of carrying the child, the testicles are lowered into the scrotum.
-If during this process the testicle remains in the cavity of the peritoneum or in the inguinal canal, this can lead to the cessation of its development and subsequent atrophy.
+If the testicle remains in the cavity of the peritoneum or the inguinal canal during this process, this can lead to the cessation of its development and subsequent atrophy.

-Atrophy of the testes can occur as a result of injuries and inflammatory processes, hydrocele, orchitis.
+Atrophy of the testes can occur due to injuries and inflammatory processes, hydrocele, or orchitis.

-Testicular atrophy is also caused by blood flow disorders.
+Blood flow disorders also cause testicular atrophy.
 It arises from the side with which the spermatic artery can be compressed.
-The compression of the artery of the seed is one of the possible consequences of the surgical intervention in the scrotum and inguinal canal plasty.
+The compression of the seed route is one of the possible consequences of surgical intervention in the scrotum and inguinal canal plastic.

 Traumatic causes also occur in cases of injury to the spine in the lumbar region, in which the innervation of the testicles is affected.
-To lead to atrophy of the testicles can also orchids, caused by trauma.
+Lead to atrophy of the testicles can also cause orchids caused by trauma.

 The parenchyma of the testicle with its inflammation is characterized by a predominantly unilateral character, which causes the probability of testicular atrophy from the side that is susceptible to said inflammatory process.

-Some causes of testicular atrophy are also hormonal in nature.
-The atrophic processes of the testes are possible in the context of obesity in its severe stages, as well as with the hormonal imbalance associated with the regulation of sex hormones.
+Some causes of testicular atrophy are also hormonal.
+The atrophic processes of the testes are possible in the context of obesity in its severe stages and the hormonal imbalance associated with the regulation of sex hormones.